 Chi Sigma Iota

-Students must be a MS CHRD student who has completed at least 9 credit hours with a 3.5 GPA to be eligible for membership.
-For more information, please email the SDSU CSI Advisor, Dr. Andrea Bjornestad.
+Students must be a M.S.
+CHRD student who has completed at least 9 credit hours with a 3.5 GPA to be eligible for membership.
+For more information, please email the SDSU CSI Adviser, Dr. Andrea Bjornestad.

 Chi Sigma Alpha